higginsjanet/MART341-WebDesign/assignment-14/README.md

 # Assignment 14
 ## Janet HIGGINS

 1. What library did you choose?
 I chose Bootstrap.
-I have used with Dreamweaver before.
+I have used it with Dreamweaver before.
 2. Did you use a local file or CDN?
 Why?
 I down loaded it and chose only the bootstrap.min.css and the bootstrap.min.js files.
 3. How does HTML5 change the web?
 I think that the web is more dynamic using the more javascript.
 4. Free Response: Please discuss your challenges and how